ryuuart/MANAWAVE/web/src/content/realms/senbonzakura.md

   portal: deeppink
 ---

-**SENBONZAKURA** (千本桜) came to me while listening to TOUHOU music at the gym.
+**SENBONZAKURA** <span class="japanese">(千本桜)</span> came to me while listening to TOUHOU music at the gym.
 Feeling the passion, I suddenly saw a field of moonlit typographic cherry petals.